Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Warding**: As an action, you can place down a stealth ward.
 You can do this a number of times equal to your proficiency bonus before finishing a long rest

+**Spoils of War**.
+Whenever you score a takedown, you gain gold equal to ten times the creautres challenge rating.

 **Shoulderguards**: You armor class increases with +1 while wearing the Pauldrons.

 **Health**: You maximum hit points increases by one hit dice.